-Neuroblastoma is the most common pediatric solid tumor occurring outside the brain and it is the most common cancer in infants.
-The tumor is still relatively rare, however.
-Only about 700 cases are diagnosed each year in the United States, according to the American Cancer Society.
+Neuroblastoma is the most common pediatric solid tumor occurring outside of the brain.
+The tumor is still relatively rare, however, with only about 700 new cases diagnosed each year in the United States.

 What is Pediatric Neuroblastoma?

 If a neuroblastoma is diagnosed in a young patient, or a possible tumor is detected in a fetus before birth, pediatric tumor specialists can help manage the complex cancer.
 Neuroblastomas usually form in nerve tissue of the adrenal glands, abdomen, neck, chest, pelvis or spinal cord.
 This aggressive tumor often has metastasized by the time it is diagnosed.